 I’m guilty of calling Michael Jordan the “king of ball fakes and palming the ball.”
 Then I’ll come across a video or some pics of the great Connie Hawkins aka The Hawk and be reminded of who really deserves this title.
-I’ll also be reminded of his greatness.
+I’ll also be reminded of his unappreciated greatness.

 “He was Julius before Julius.
 He was Elgin before Elgin.
 He was Michael before Michael.
 He was simply the greatest individual player I have ever seen,” said Larry Brown during an episode of ESPN Classic’s SportsCentury.

-Despite the unfair ban and unfortunate injuries, Hawkins’ resume and recognition as one of the most talented players ever took him to the Basketball Hall of Fame in 1992.
+Despite the unfair ban and unfortunate injuries, Hawkins’ resume and recognition as one of the most talented players ever still took him to the Basketball Hall of Fame in 1992.